Last Updated: June 8, 2017

 The MFA offers the opportunity to send e-cards featuring works in the MFA collection.
 If you choose to use our e-card service, you will need to provide your name and e-mail address, as well as the recipient’s name and e-mail address.

-2. How the MFA Uses Information Provided by Visitors
+2. How the MFA Uses Information Collected From Visitors

 The MFA uses the Personal Information you provide to us for internal purposes, such as filling and tracking your purchases, analyzing trends and collecting statistics.
 The MFA may also compile and provide aggregate statistics about our visitors, customers, sales, traffic patterns and related site information to third parties, but these statistics will not include any Personal Information.

 The MFA may from time to time retain qualified third-party vendors in order to help us manage the MFA Web Site and allow us to better serve our visitors and customers.
-These may include third-party vendors we engage to analyze the information we collect on the MFA Web Site.
+These may include third-party vendors we engage to analyze the information we collect on the MFA Web Site, provide credit card processing, data management, promotional services and other services.
+We provide these service providers with the information they need to perform these services.
 The MFA requires its vendors to maintain the security of the Personal Information to which they are provided access and restricts third-party vendors from using Personal Information in any way not expressly authorized by MFA.

 4. Linked Sites